 - Small samples (magnetic or other)

-This artist view (January 2010) shows the main characteristics of the new instrument.
+This artist view of the project (January 2010) shows the main characteristics of the new instrument.
 Note the small arrows which represent the neutron spin orientation.